DFE-Digital/register-early-career-teachers/documentation/site/content/product/data-model-progress.md

 * The API doesn't perform very well and we need to do extra work in order to optimise it (pagination, advanced SQL)

+### Status ✅

+This is resolved by the swtich from induction records to induction and training periods which are backed up by strong validation rules:

+* an ECT can have one concurrent induction period
+* an ECT can have one concurrent training period
+* a mentor can have one concurrent training period
+* an ECT can have one concurrent mentorship period (where they're being mentored)
+* a mentor can have many concurrent mentorship periods (where they're mentoring)

 ## Lack of validation or uniqueness for fields in the database allows for duplicates to be created

 An example is TRN.
 There should be validation on this field in the database to